chenhaotian/High-Frequency-Trading-Simulation-System/README.md

 ```

 ### Getting Started
-Let's first show how it works by a simple demo:
+Let's first show how it works by a simple demonstration:

 Assume a market-maker believe that the order flow of 03/16 treasury future contract(TF1603) has a strong positive auto-correlation.
 To avoid risk exposure and increase profit margin, the market-maker plan to place a buy/sell limit open order at bid1/ask1 whenever there is a relatively large spread and a small seller/buyer initiated transaction amount.
 All open orders will be canceled if they haven't been executed for 10 seconds.